GalaxieBasket/galaxiebasket.github.io/content/pages/alumni.md

-Title: L'équipe
+Title: Anciens
 Date: 2025-01-15
 Modified: 2025-01-20
-Slug: about
+Slug: alumni
 Author: Fabien Poupineau
-Summary: A brief description of the page
+Summary: Où sont les anciens de Galaxie Basket

 This is the content of your about page.